Black History Month

-As we acknowledge the many African-American men and women who have helped the United States grow culturally, countless civil rights pioneers in Florida have been equally as important and should be revered as agents of change here at home.
+In addition to the major figures in African-American history who have helped shape the United States, countless civil rights pioneers in Florida have been equally as noteworthy and should be reflected upon as agents of change in our state.